-- A red, swollen, or warm breast.
+A red, swollen, or warm breast.
 This symptom is caused when the cancer cells block the lymph vessels in the skin of the breast.
-Because inflammatory breast cancer cells are located within the lymph channels of the breast, it often quickly spreads throughout the body.
+Because inflammatory breast cancer cells are located within the lymphatic system of the breast, the cells can spread to other parts of the body.

-- Skin or nipple changes, including ridges, puckering, or roughness on the skin.
-This roughness has been compared with the skin of an orange (peau d’orange).
+Skin or nipple changes, including ridges, puckering, or roughness on the skin.
+The pores of the skin may be more noticeable.
+These skin changes have been compared with the skin of an orange and may be called “peau d’orange.”

-- A lump in the breast, although often there is not distinct lump
+A lump in the breast, although often there is not a distinct lump.